—From round to custom organic, evaluating options for spa shape (illustrated with photos)

 The shape of spas to come…

-Let’s take a look at how.
-You will gain a better understanding of your spa shape choices and why your pool professional may suggest a one over another for your pool design.
+It’s also important to understand the attributes of each shape and why your pool professional may suggest one over another for your pool design.

 Round / Circle